pavelVPo/IBMC_LSFBD-B-CP_virtualScreening_for-complexActivity/README.md

 ![alt text](https://github.com/pavelVPo/IBMC_LSFBD-B-CP_virtualScreening_for-complexActivity/blob/main/scafDiv_tested.png)

 The results of the diversity assessement conducted using TDV are on top.
-The diversity is OK, but lower than expected from the training set (The higher blue bars on the left - the higher diversity, expected levels are depicted via horizontal lines).
+The diversity is OK, but lower than expected from the training set (The higher blue bars on the left side - the higher diversity, the higher blue bars on the right side - the lower diversity; expected levels are depicted via horizontal lines).